Jessika-prog/exo_titanic_pkg/README.md

 3.3 Create azure container
  * Connect to portal.azure
  * Select create container registries & create a container registry
- * connect to registry with azure cli : az acr login --name <registry-name>
+ * connect to registry with azure cli : az login az acr login --name <registry-name>

  3.4 Add a docker container to Azure registry
  * Connection to azure remote registry from terminal : az acr login --name <registry-name>
  * Before you push an image to the registry, you must tag it with the full name of your Registry Connection server.
 The name of the connection server is in the format <registry-name> .azurecr.io (all in lowercase)(==login-server).
 For example: mycontainerregistry.azurecr.io.
- **attention nom serveur en miniscule** docker tag <dockerimagename> <login-server>/<nomimagesurazure>:v1
+ **attention nom serveur en miniscule**

+ docker tag <dockerimagename> <login-server>/<nomimagesurazure>:v1
  * push tagged image to azure  : docker push <login-server>/<nomimagesurazure>:v1